 I learned that he disliked haste.
 That he was not watching for likeness, but for truth.
 And that he would only let himself be painted when the yellow was… ready.
 Ripened was the word that finally came to me.

-I wrote the Munsell number in charcoal on the window frame.
+I wrote the Munsell color number (7.5YR 6/14) in charcoal on the window frame.
 A small act of apology.

 When he returned, he did something I didn’t expect.